 Lets you control 2x IN-9 Nixie bargraphs with a microcontrollerDesigned by rcs27, Ships from United Kingdom

-Now optional Arduino Shield version I had the idea for this project after building myself a Nixie bargraph clock which looked fantastic and eye catching.
-Instead of using conventional nixie tubes...Read More…
+I had the idea for this project after building myself a Nixie bargraph clock which looked fantastic and eye catching.
+Instead of using conventional nixie tubes, which use numbers to display the tim...Read More…

 I had the idea for this project after building myself a Nixie bargraph clock which looked fantastic and eye catching.
 Instead of using conventional nixie tubes, which use numbers to display the time, the time is indicated by the height of the neon glow.
 But, this isn't just limited to displaying the time, anything can be indicated with these tubes, temperature, humidity, atmospheric pressure, proximity... anything!